devolo/cockpit_open_frontend/README.md

 ### Install Flutter
 - flutter installation: https://flutter.dev/docs/get-started/install
-- run "*flutter doctor*" in Terminal to verify everything is set up correctly
+- run '*flutter doctor*' in Terminal to verify everything is set up correctly

-### Download cockpit_devolo repository
+### Import cockpit_devolo repository
 1. Download the repository, following the *Clone or download* button's instructions above and unpack it.
 2. Import the project into Android Studio:
    * In Android Studio *File -> New -> Import Project* dialogue.